The 2021 Guide to Cannabis Payment Processing Solutions

 Takeaway: Regulations are changing

 Things are changing, slowly but surely.
 In the meantime, navigating all these rules can be a huge headache, especially for someone new to the space or new to small business ownership.
-Lean on expertise and partners to help you build your business and give customers what they want without taking on unnecessary risks.
+Lean on partners to help you build your business and give customers what they want without taking on unnecessary risks.
 If you’ve got a strong foundation, this evolution will be much easier for your business to take on.

 Disclaimer: Flowhub is not in any manner providing legal services or legal advice.
 You are solely responsible for consulting with legal counsel to ensure your business complies with all applicable laws, and we recommend you do so.